Albrtito/ObsidianNotes/02-Atomic/1728386212 - The network layer.md

 ## Network service model:
-The netwok service model could provide tons of different services, security, in-order delivery, guaranteed delivery, congestion or flow control… However **only one service is provided**, this is the [[1728387775 - Best effort services|best-effort service]]
+The netwok service model could provide tons of different services, security, in-order delivery, guaranteed delivery, congestion or flow control… However **only one service is provided**, the [[1728387775 - Best effort services|best-effort service]].